In This Article

 © Mashantum Tennis Club

 The small, family-friendly Mashantum Tennis Club offers four red clay tennis courts and one hard court nestled in the woods in Dennis, Massachusetts.
+They have weekly memberships if you are on vacation for a short time.
 The club offers members of all ages both competitive and recreational play, and provides lessons for both kids and adults.
 The tennis club was founded in 1946 by local resident Tom Dingman whose vision included providing tennis lessons for the children of Dennis.
 Dingman built the original courts himself, and the club’s headquarters still reside in the small shack built in 1955.
 A pro-shop on site provides new Wilson demo raquets for use, stringing services and tennis balls.
 Non-members may pay a walk-on fee to use the tennis courts, provided space is available.

 11 Forehand Dr, Dennis, MA 02638, Phone: 508-385-7043